 - Teaching you how to communicate effectively.

-Anger management therapy can last between four and six weeks, though course duration will depend on your individual circumstance.
+Anger management therapy typically lasts between four and six weeks, though course duration will depend on your individual circumstance.
 During sessions, you’ll work with the counsellor to learn specific skills and thought processes, tailored to your needs.
 Anger management therapy tends to include at-home tasks such as journal writing, and various exercises that help you develop the techniques learnt in the session.

 Anger doesn’t need to take over your life, remember that there are methods you can learn to manage your anger, and live your life to the fullest.